Single-sh/EpicMMOSystem/PublishVersion/README.md

 Click the plus button at the bottom of the friends bar.
 Enter the name of the character you wish to add, starting with a capital letter.
    ![https://i.imgur.com/rC8RDYe.png](https://i.imgur.com/rC8RDYe.png)
 The player will receive a friend request.
-Once accepted, it the character will appear in your friends list.
+Once accepted, the character will appear in your friends list.
 Group invites can be sent from the friends list.
    ![https://i.imgur.com/W460hdu.png](https://i.imgur.com/W460hdu.png)

 # Warning: